d-Rickyy-b/d-rickyy-b.github.io/_posts/2021-01-22-outlook-for-android-bug.md

 It was clear that the issue was somewhat related to the account in question: `spam@rico-j.de`.
 Another account on the same domain worked fine for months, so I was pretty sure this wasn't a server configuration issue.
 Thus a logical step would be to compare the client configurations for both accounts.
-And I did that, nut there really was no difference.
+And I did that, but there really was no difference.

 ### Wrong password?
 Typo?
 Copied another character?